Venison Burger Recipe

 Please note I’ve included sausage mixed in with this recipe, but it’s not required.
 Simply omit the sausage and substitute equally for ground venison.

-Step 1: Add both venison and sausage to a medium-sized mixing bowl.
-Sprinkle with gelatin, then combine the ingredients.
+Step 1: Add venison, sausage, and mustard to a medium-sized mixing bowl.
+Sprinkle with gelatin, salt, and ground pepper, then combine the ingredients.

-Do I have to add fat to the ground meat?
+Do I have to add fat to the meat?

-Venison burger recipes generally include adding in some sort of fat, pork fat, beef fat, etc.
+Venison burger recipes generally include adding in some sort of fat, such as pork fat, beef fat, etc.

-The reason is that ground venison burger essentially does not have any fat, and what little fat it may have is generally cut away anyway during processing.
+The reason is that ground venison burgers essentially do not have any fat, and what little fat it may have is generally cut away anyway during processing.

 Related: check out my venison sloppy joe recipe next.